Thartvigsen/thartvigsen.github.io/README.md

 ### Leading Research Experiences for Undergraduates - Detecting Clostridium Difficile Infections Using Recurrent Neural Networks

 - Built on top of the CREST framework, Sean Tocci, an REU Intern, and I tried out a deep learning approach of infection prediction.
-- We developed a [Python framework](https://github.com/Thartvigsen/Keras-LSTM-Experimental-Framework) for Recurrent Neural Networks using [Keras](https://keras.io/).
+- We developed a [Python framework](https://github.com/Thartvigsen/Keras-LSTM-Experimental-Framework) for Recurrent Neural Networks using [Keras](https://keras.io/)\*.
 - Using the same patients as in CREST, we trained Long Short-Term Memory Recurrent Neural Networks to identify *Clostridium Difficile* infections, approaching similar results as in CREST.

-I have since moved away from my Keras framework to TensorFlow, which allows for more flexibility.
+\*I have since moved away from my Keras framework to TensorFlow, which allows for more flexibility.
 However, Keras was a good starting place for quick implementation.

 ### Clostridium Difficile Risk Estimation (CREST)
 Clinical data offers many opportunities for impactful and technically fascinating research.
 Beginning in August, 2016, I worked with Cansu Sen using the [*MIMIC III Intensive Care Unit Database*](https://mimic.physionet.org/). **This database is publicly available**, consists of 12 years of clinical data from ~58,000 admissions.
 You can request access to the database [here](https://mimic.physionet.org/gettingstarted/access/).
 We focused on the detection of one infection, *Clostridium Difficile*, and therefore extracted patients who got this infection during their stay.
 As is required for supervised-learning algorithms, we also extracted a set of patients who did not get this infection and trained Logistic Regression, Random Forest, and Support Vector Machine models to detect patterns that indicate *C. Diff.* based on the following data sources: